 As old-school as it may sound, this is yet another great way to quickly and easily improve communication at work.
 People aren't always comfortable bringing up their concerns publicly, which is why taking an anonymous approach might be just the thing to facilitate honest and open feedback.
 All you need is a box, a pad of paper, and a pen.
 Of course, you can also direct your employees to a virtual version, which will serve the same purpose.
 And with a tool like an employee app, putting one in place can be just as easy.

 Chances are, it’s going to take a bit of time to really get your people into the idea of making suggestions.
 But don't give up.
-If suggestions are slow in coming, have your team leader encourage her teammates and maybe even break the ice by suggesting changes herself. ("I suggest we all use the suggestion box!")
+If suggestions are slow in coming, have your team leader encourage their teammates and maybe even break the ice by suggesting changes themself. ("I suggest we all use the suggestion box!")
 The bottom line is that once you manage to elicit regular feedback and honest evaluation, acting on it will lead to continuous improvement.

 9. Take Advantage of Social Media